-The UK Pollinator Monitoring Scheme (PoMS) is part of a wider Pollinator Monitoring and Research Partnership (PMRP) that aims to establish how insect pollinator populations are changing across the UK.
+The UK Pollinator Monitoring Scheme (UK PoMS) aims to establish how insect pollinator populations are changing across the UK.

-PoMS aims to engage individuals and communities in taking action for pollinators, and in helping provide evidence to the UKs four national pollinator strategies:
+UK PoMS aims to engage individuals and communities in taking action for pollinators, and in helping provide evidence to the UK's four national pollinator strategies:

 - National Pollinator Strategy: for bees and other pollinators in England